Skip to main content ↓

 Reminder: Don’t get too personal.
 If you’re not getting a response, don’t make your next move adding that person on LinkedIn and sending them more outreach there.
 That’s spammy.

-One email is great.
-One follow-up email is fine.
-But anything more than that and you run the risk of coming off needy, annoying, spammy, and unprofessional.
+One email is great, and one follow-up email is fine.
+But anything more than that, and you run the risk of coming off as needy, annoying, spammy, and unprofessional.

 The more professional you remain, the better, and a constant barrage of follow-ups will not get you to your backlink goal.
 The only place it’s going to get you is sent to the Spam folder.